agastya3636/SIH2023/README.md

 # LogiX

-## SavvyShopper
+## SavvyShopper (Website)

-Price Comparison Website
-# SIH2023
+Price Comparison WebApp for comparing price of products listed on Gem Portal with other E-MarketPlace Websites!